wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 With 5.11.0, WSO2 IS has upgraded to OpenSAML 3.
 Follow the instructions given below to make sure this upgrade does not cause any issue.

-- If you have done any customizations by extending the WSO2 IS code base, make sure that you make changes to it in such a way that it adheres to OpenSAML 3 standards.
-Following is a list of classes that need to change to OpenSAML 3 with 5.11.0.
+- If you have done any customizations by extending the following classes, make sure that you make changes to it in such a way that it adheres to OpenSAML 3 standards.

     | Classes | Repo Names |
     |-|-|